-Including lighting unit dimensions will save you a lot of time during your load in time.
-You don’t want to have technicians measuring with a scale ruler each time.
+Including lighting unit dimensions will save you a lot of time during your load-in.
+You don’t want to have technicians measure with a scale ruler each time.
 Here I show how to use a scale rule on a pipe full of lights to add Dimensions Between Lighting Units

 Transcript of my video showing Dimensions Between Lighting Units:

 This is our worksheet for working with a scale ruler.
 As you can see, it’s a sample of lighting instruments on pipes and such, and this is a standard architect scale ruler.
 And this is a piece of paper that has three different scale rulers to use if you don’t have an architect scale ruler.
 And this is available online.
 See the description for the links.
 So now the worksheet here we have several lighting units.
 We have several lighting pipes.
 We’ve got the number one electric here.

 One two number three, four here, you’re going to use your 1/2″ scale here, you use your quarter inch scale.
 We’re going to measure the distance between the lighting units.
 Put the date and your name.
 A couple of questions to answer right there.
 And then a column to fill in the quantities of the lighting units on this little sample Light plot.
 We have a key here and these symbols tell us what all these symbols mean here.

 So we have here are lighting it with an X in it.
 Over here we have an X that stands for a 19 degree unit.
 This is a PAR symbol.
 This is what tells us that it’s a PAR and so on, the lighting units are numbered from right to left, because when we’re dealing with a plot, we deal with from stage left to stage right.
 So this is one, two, three, four, five and so on.